A closed form scale bound for the $(\epsilon, \delta)$-differentially private Gaussian Mechanism valid for all privacy regimes: Introduction

-In the following, we are interested in closed form expressions relating \(\sigma\), to \(\epsilon\), \(\delta\), and \(\Delta\) that fulfil the criterion above.
-The simple closed form relationships we are after can be implemented using simple algorithms with low implementation and computational complexity.
-The benefit of this is a lower potential for errors, as well as decreasing power consumption in low power devices whenever the alternative is using iterative numerical algorithms to compute analytical solutions.
-Furthermore, closed form relationships can be potentially useful in the analysis of larger systems where the Gaussian Mechanism is a component.

-In their Theorem A.1 \autocite{dworkAlgorithmicFoundationsDifferential2014}, Dwork and Roth derive a closed form relationship between \(\sigma\), \(\epsilon\), \(\delta\), and \(\Delta\) by substituting the tail bound \(\Pr(|Z| > x) \leq 2\phi(x)/x\), where \(\phi\) is the standard Gaussian density, into (\ref{eq:suffcrit}) and subsequently manipulating the result to determine that \((\epsilon,\delta)\)-differential privacy is achieved for \(\epsilon \in (0,1)\) if The above bound (\ref{eq:drsigma}) is essentially the standard closed form used for the Gaussian Mechanism, and we will refer to it as such in the following.
+In their Theorem A.1 \autocite{dworkAlgorithmicFoundationsDifferential2014}, Dwork and Roth state that \((\epsilon,\delta)\)-differential privacy is achieved for \(\epsilon\in (0,1)\) if The above bound (\ref{eq:drsigma}) is essentially the standard closed form used for the Gaussian Mechanism, and we will refer to it as such in the following.
 Notably, the restriction \(\epsilon \in (0,1)\) can present non-obvious pitfalls in addition to the explicit restriction to privacy regimes with \(\epsilon < 1\).
 For example consider the representation of \(\epsilon\) as a function derived from the standard bound (\ref{eq:drsigma}) (ignoring strict inequalities) A use of the above function can, for example, be found in \autocite{pmlr-v89-wang19b}, Section 4.
-As the magnitude of \(\delta\) is associated with the failure of guaranteeing strong \(\epsilon\)-differential privacy, it is usually stated that \(\delta\) should be cryptographically small.
+As the magnitude of \(\delta\) is associated with the failure of guaranteeing strong \(\epsilon\)-differential privacy, it is sometimes stated that \(\delta\) should be cryptographically small.
 Now, the function in (\ref{eq:epsf}) increases as \(\delta > 0\) decreases, and for fixed \(\sigma\) and \(\Delta\), even a relatively large \(\delta\) could result in \(\epsilon(\delta,\sigma,\Delta) \geq 1\), which might not be obvious.
 For example, \(\epsilon(10^{-1},1,1) > 2.24\).

-Below in Theorem \ref{thm:gaussmech}, we present the bound (\ref{eq:bbound}) that holds for all \(\epsilon > 0\), \(1 \geq \delta > 0\), \(\Delta > 0\).
-Like the standard bound (\ref{eq:drsigma}), this bound is closed form, very simple, and is based on fulfilling condition (\ref{eq:suffcrit}).
-We analyze this condition, present an optimal analytical bound, and show that any bound satisfying this condition must satisfy \(\sigma > \frac{\Delta}{\sqrt{2\epsilon}}\) (Lemma \ref{lem:sufcrit2}).
-Restricted to \(\epsilon \in (0,1)\), our bound (\ref{eq:bbound}) allows smaller \(\sigma\) than the standard bound (\ref{eq:drsigma}) whenever \(\delta \leq 0.946\).